johnsonjh/tpzasm/README.md

 ## Portability

 * **TPZASM** should compile cleanly on any system with an **ANSI C89** compiler.
-Linux, IBM AIX, IBM OS/400 (PASE), FreeBSD, NetBSD, OpenBSD, DragonFly BSD, Haiku, MS‑DOS, OS/2, and Windows are known to work without modification.
+Linux, AIX, OS/400, Solaris, illumos, FreeBSD, NetBSD, OpenBSD, DragonFly BSD, Haiku, MS‑DOS, OS/2, and Windows are known to work without modification.